Fanger53/the-Game-/README.md

 <p align="center">

   <br>
-   Space Wars its a Javascript game that use library for create the game, the game consist in a spaceship that fight with enemy ships, each enemy ship has a score that u can see in the score board, this is posible using an Api, this project use ECMAscript 6, an Api for the get and post requests
+    Space Wars is a Javascript game that uses the library Phaser to create the game,  the game consists of a spaceship that fights with enemy ships, each enemy ship has a score that you can see on the scoreboard, this is possible using an API, this project uses ECMAScript 6, an API for the get and post requests
 </p>

 <p align="center">